AlexNorell/website/content/post/set-up-yubikey/index.md

 General key info..: [none]
 ```

-As we configure the Yubikey, some of these values will change.
+As we configure the YubiKey, some of these values will change.

 ## Reset Factory Defaults